FadyMohareb/cramer/README.md

 `$ tabix vcf\_file.vcf.gz`

-The generated tabix file must be uploaded together with its corresponding vcf file on Genoverse 2.
+The generated tabix file must be uploaded together with its corresponding vcf file on CRAMER.

 ## 2\.
-Create a new instance on Genoverse 2.0 from Ensembl
+Create a new instance on CRAMER from Ensembl

-Application administrator can log into Genoverse and create new instances or modify existing ones.
+Application administrator can log into CRAMER and create new instances or modify existing ones.
 To create a new instance, go to the welcome page and click the “Sign in” button.
 This will prompt you to add your credentials.
 Type your email address and password and press “sign